 “Do you love her?”

 Mac realized that a moment of truth was upon him.
-After an evening of passionate intimacy, there’s something about being in bed with a naked woman that loosens one’s inhibitions.
+After an evening of passionate intimacy, something about being in bed with a naked woman loosens one’s inhibitions.
 Anneliese had given all she had of herself to him this evening; she deserved candor.

 “Well, I guess that I do love her.
 Wouldn’t you?
 I mean, she saved my life.
 Anneliese, I had an Albanian thug point a Glock-50 with a silencer right at my forehead.
 The time I spent with you tonight is courtesy of her courage, no matter how reckless it was.”